ryanharvey-analytics/municipal-financial-analytics/README.md

 The focus is on reproducible reporting, data visualization, and transparent analytical methods using R and Quarto.

+## Project Context

+This project demonstrates an applied municipal finance analytics workflow used to evaluate fiscal trends and communicate insights to executive leadership.

+The analysis focuses on transforming raw financial data into clear visualizations and executive-ready reporting, bridging technical analysis with public-sector decision-making.

 ## Topics Covered
 - Financial health indicators
 - Budget trend analysis